0xb1tByte/Postgraduate/Assignments/SHA1Collision/README.md

 ## Description
-This is a simple Java program that finds a collision for the first 60 bits (15 nibbles) of SHA-1.
+This is a simple Java program that finds a collision for **the first 60 bits (15 nibbles) of SHA-1**.

 ## Input:
 **Scope** : Real numbers (starting from 1)